 Defenses to a Breach of Contract Case

-If you should find yourself the defendant in a breach of contract case, there are certain common defenses which may apply to your situation.
+If you should find yourself the defendant in a breach of contract case, there are certain common defenses that may apply to your situation.
 These include, but are not limited to:

-- Waiver: A party can argue that a party conducted itself in a manner which acquiesced to or accepted the breach, thereby waiving any argument against it.
+- Waiver: A party can argue that a party conducted itself in a manner that acquiesced to or accepted the breach, thereby waiving any argument against it.